 For me, among all the legends that filled the arcade halls, OutRun stood in a class entirely its own.

 And at the heart of OutRun’s magic was something that elevated it beyond anything else at the time: the music.
 In my humble opinion, OutRun has the best video game soundtrack ever composed.
-It wasn’t just background noise — it was the soul of the game.
-[Hiroshi Kawaguchi](https://en.wikipedia.org/wiki/Hiroshi_Kawaguchi_(composer)’s brilliant compositions created a sun-drenched, carefree atmosphere that made you feel like you were living out a movie fantasy every time you slid behind the plastic wheel.
+It wasn’t just background noise, it was the soul of the game.
+Hiroshi Kawaguchi’s brilliant compositions created a sun-drenched, carefree atmosphere that made you feel like you were living out a movie fantasy every time you slid behind the plastic wheel.

 Debates still rage online over which OutRun track reigns supreme.
-Magical Sound Shower — my personal vourite — often takes the top spot, and it’s no wonder, given how many bands and orchestras have covered it over the years.
-Passing Breeze usually follows closely behind, while Splash Wave — my second favourite — brings a distinct Miami-flavoured vibe that, despite its brilliance, sometimes doesn’t get the recognition it deserves.
+Magical Sound Shower, my personal favourite, often takes the top spot, and it’s no wonder, given how many bands and orchestras have covered it over the years.
+Passing Breeze usually follows closely behind, while Splash Wave, my second favourite, brings a distinct Miami-flavoured vibe that, despite its brilliance, sometimes doesn’t get the recognition it deserves.
 Yet, in truth, each track is a masterpiece in its own right, each one capturing a different shade of Out Run’s timeless spirit.